Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Introduction

 The paper is organised as follows.
 We start section~\ref{sec:generation_of_asymmetry} from a brief description of the main ingredients entering the calculation of asymmetries in the $\nu$MSM.
 In section~\ref{sub:hnl_decays_and_injection_of_entropy} we quantify the effect of entropy injection caused by the HNL decays.
-In section~\ref{sub:most_efficient_asymmetry_generation} we analyse the regime in which one can expect large LTA in the freeze-in scenario.
+In section~\ref{sub:most_efficient_asymmetry_generation} we analyse the regime in which one can expect large LTA in the freeze-in; we also discuss the requirements for LTA generation during freeze-out.
 In section~\ref{sec:results} the previous considerations are put on the quantitative level by performing a scan of the parameter space.
-We also discuss possible uncertainties of the kinetic description of the system.
-In section~\ref{sec:chiral_asymmetriy_and_magnetic_fields} we address the question whether the presence of Abelian chiral anomaly and possible asymmetry transfer into helical magnetic fields may play a role in LTA generation.
+We use the kinetic equations averaged over the momentum.
+In section~\ref{sec:study_of_the_full_set_of_integro_differential_equations} we verify the findings of the previous section by solving the momentum-dependent equations.
+In section~\ref{sec:chiral_asymmetriy_and_magnetic_fields} we address whether the presence of Abelian chiral anomaly and possible asymmetry transfer into helical magnetic fields may play a role in LTA generation.
 We argue that such effects may indeed be important and therefore should be systematically accounted for.
 In particular, the maximal value of the electron asymmetry reached during the evolution of the system could influence the final asymmetry.
-Therefore in section~\ref{sec:maximal_electron_asymmetry} we perform a scan of the parameter space looking for the maximal electron asymmetry.
+Therefore, in section~\ref{sec:maximal_electron_asymmetry} we perform a scan of the parameter space looking for the maximal electron asymmetry.
 In section~\ref{sec:possible_uncertainties_of_kinetic_equations} we discuss possible uncertainties of the state-of-the-art approach based on the kinetic equations which we adopt in this work.
 Finally, section~\ref{sec:discussion} contains our conclusions and outlook.